Please contact SpinChem for technical support on products or applications, or if you have suggestions for improvements.

 Can I use SpinChem® RBR with any type of reaction vessel?

-Yes, but performance will be significantly better in baffled reaction vessels.
+Yes, but performance will be significantly improved using baffled reaction vessels.
 Maximum mass transfer and minimum vortex formation will be achieved when the SpinChem® RBR is used in the SpinChem® flower-baffled reaction vessels.

 Is it easy to recycle my expensive catalyst with SpinChem® RBR?